xcsf-dev/xcsf/python/README.md

 ## Storing and Retrieving XCSF

-To store the current XCSF population in memory for later retreival, overwriting any previously stored population:
+To store the current XCSF population in memory for later retrieval, overwriting any previously stored population:

 ```python